How to Create an Affiliate Program on Squarespace?

 Bottom Line

 Creating an affiliate program on Squarespace takes about an hour to set up technically, but the ongoing work is in recruiting quality affiliates, providing great resources, and paying reliably.
 Start with Affiliatly or Peachs, define fair commissions, recruit from your existing customers, and test everything before launching.
-The best affiliate programs grow slowly with committed partners - not overnight with hundreds of inactive signups.
+The best affiliate programs grow slowly with committed partners, not overnight with hundreds of inactive signups.

 For more on affiliate marketing with Squarespace, see the Squarespace Affiliate guide.